Eric is a writer who has cruised the blue waters of the Caribbean on several different ships.

 The line you pick should match your expectations.
 If you’re bringing small children, you are definitely going to want to make sure you pick a cruise line that offers them something to do.
 Most cruise lines have some kind of "kids club" that provides activities for children of all ages.

 If you are a young adult couple without kids, you probably don’t want to be stuck on a ship with a thousand kids running amok.
-You'd be smart to choose a cruise line with fewer features for kids, and to sail at a time of year that attracts fewer families.
+You'd be smart to choose a cruise line with fewer features for kids and to sail at a time of year that attracts fewer families.

 When it comes to other amenities, while you’ll likely find more similarities than differences between the cruise lines, some are quite a bit more expensive.
 Some, too, offer services and options you won’t find on other ships.
 Many cruise lines have really upped their games in recent years with specialty services and unique options.

 The only way to know is to read up on your options.
-Start by researching major cruise lines who sail from a port you can travel to, but don't forget to consider smaller cruise lines too.
+Start by researching major cruise lines that sail from a port you can travel to, but don't forget to consider smaller cruise lines too.
 Here are a few of the cruise lines to check out:

 - Holland America